GrrrDog/TLS-Redirection/README.md

 does anyone use it with tls?

 #### Active content substitution
-Usually a page consists of html (pictures) and active content, like JS, CSS, plugin objects , which can be embedded in the page, and can be located in separate files.
+Usually a page consists of html (with pictures) and active content, like JS, CSS, plugin objects, which can be embedded in the page and can be located in separate files.

 In this attack, TLS redirection is used for redirecting only the requests to the active content.
 That means the user's browser receives html code from the Attacked server, and JS script, for example, from the TLS-brother server.
 Of course, to perform the attack, the attacker must be able to control the content of the JS script on the TLS-brother server.
-To circumvent some of this attack limitations, you can use RPO techniques
+To circumvent some of this attack limitations, you can use Relative Path Overwrite or similar techniques.

+It is worth mentioning some facts, which make this attack more reliable, about behavior of browsers, if they execute the file from script element (<script src="lib.js"></script>) with various headers or not:
+- no browser cares about Content-Disposition header
+- IE doesn't care about Content-Type header (without nosniff)
+- FF, Chrome, Edge dont't execute script only if Content-Type is from "image" family (without nosniff)
+- with X-Content-Type-Options, all the browsers requires correct Content-Type

 [WPAD](#adversary_proxy) attack or [Cache poisoning attack](#cache_poisoning_attack) might be useful here.

 ![](imgs/acs.png)

 ? video

+#### JavaScript libs (and Protocol smuggling)
+Nowadays web applications are full of JS libs.
+Modern approaches of development suppose that JS frameworks stealthy and asynchronous get content from the web server and disply it to a user(like AJAX, Single Page Application).
+If JavaScript of the web application on the Attacked server uses "insecure" functions, we can perform TLS redirection attack.

+For example, there are the TLS-brother server that has a "reflection" service and the Attacked server that uses JQuery.load function to get content from the Attacked server.
+The [load function](http://api.jquery.com/load/) fetches content from a server and sets it to an appropriate element, so scripts from the content are executed.
+The attacker uses cookie forcing technique and sets an additional cookie in the user's browser for the Attacked server.
+The cookie contains XSS payload.
+The attacker forces the user's browser to open the Attacked server.
+When the whole page is loaded by the user, the attacker turns on TLS redirection attack.
+The JQuery from the Attacked server tries to get some content using load function, this request is redirected to the TLS-brother server.
+The service "reflects" the request back, but again for the user's browser it's HTTP/0.9 response.
+As Jquery doesn't care about Content-Type, the payload from the cookie will be executed.

+Similar attacks can be performed if the attacker controls the content of files on the TLS-brother server.

+Potentially vulnerable features:
+JQuery's load
+JQuery's get, post, ajax (old version, with specific Content-Types) HTML import (test is required)

+[WPAD](#adversary_proxy) attack or [Cache poisoning attack](#cache_poisoning_attack) might be useful here.

 #### HTTPS 2 HTTP redirect
 If the TLS-brother server redirects the request to the HTTP protocol, then it will be possible to capture and steal some information from it (token, for example ) after it is redirected.